LocksleyLK/workshops/personalityQuiz/README.md

 ## Let's meet our inspiring Women in Tech!

 ### Reshma Saujani
 Reshma Saujani is the Founder and CEO of Girls Who Code.
-Girls Who Code is leading the movement to inspire, educate, and equip young women with the computing skills to pursue 21st century opportunities.
+Girls Who Code is leading the movement to inspire, educate, and equip young women with the computing skills to pursue 21st-century opportunities.
 [Source](https://reshmasaujani.com/about/).

 ### Margaret Hamilton
 Margaret Hamilton led the NASA software team that landed astronauts on the moon.
 The computing software she created for the Apollo missions was to interrupt one task to take on a more important one.
 She also popularized the term "software engineering."
 [Source](https://www.smithsonianmag.com/smithsonian-institution/margaret-hamilton-led-nasa-software-team-landed-astronauts-moon-180971575/).

 ### Susan Wojcicki
-Susan Wojcicki joined Google the year after it was founded and has been behind many of the search engine’s most defining features, including creating the first ever Google Doodle.
-She became head of YouTube last year, after it was bought by Google in 2006.
+Susan Wojcicki joined Google the year after it was founded and has been behind many of the search engine’s most defining features, including creating the first-ever Google Doodle.
+She became head of YouTube in 2014 after it was bought by Google in 2006.
 [Source](https://www.theguardian.com/guardian-professional/women-leadership-blog/gallery/2015/jun/22/10-of-the-best-female-role-models-in-tech-in-pictures).

 ### Katherine Johnson
 Katherine Johnson helped synch Project Apollo’s Lunar Module with the lunar-orbiting Command and Service Module.
 At age 97, President Barack Obama awarded her the Presidential Medal of Freedom.
 [Source](https://www.nasa.gov/content/katherine-johnson-biography).